mesosphere/dcos-docs-site/pages/ksphere/kommander/1.0/clusters/index.md

 ### Editing an Attached cluster

-For an Attached cluster you can only edit lables that are assigned to it.
+For an Attached cluster you can only edit labels that are assigned to it.

 ![Edit an Attached Cluster](/ksphere/kommander/1.0/img/edit-cluster-attached.png)